$T$-equivariant motives of flag varieties: Motivic setup

 \begin{defi} Let $H$ be a group scheme over $S$.
 We say that $H$ is \textit{nice} if it is an extension of an \'etale group scheme of order prime to the residue characteristics of $S$, by a group scheme of multiplicative type. \end{defi}

-\begin{example}[cf. {\cite{AHR}}] An important example of a nice group scheme is a torus.
-On can show that any nice group scheme is linearly reductive.
-If $S$ is the spectrum of a field of characteristic $p>0$, then linearly reductive groups schemes are are also nice. \end{example}
+\begin{example}[cf. {\cite[Rem.
+2.2]{AHR1}}] An important example of a nice group scheme is a torus.
+One can show that any nice group scheme is linearly reductive.
+If $S$ is the spectrum of a field of characteristic $p>0$, then linearly reductive group schemes are also nice. \end{example}

 Let $H$ be a nice $S$-group scheme and $X$ a quasi-affine scheme with action by $H$.
-Hoyois constructs an equivariant version of the stable homotopy category $\SH^{H}(X)$ with full $6$-functor formalism in this context (cf. \cite{Hoy1}).
+Hoyois constructs an equivariant version of the stable homotopy category $\SH^{H}(X)$ with full $6$-functor formalism in this context (cf. \cite[Thm.
+1.1]{Hoy1}).
 Khan and Ravi extend this construction via gluing along Nisnevich squares to a class of algebraic stacks, which they call \textit{scalloped}.
-We don't want to give an explicit scalloped stack, as it is a bit technical, but give an important example and some properties of scalloped stacks, for the definition and details we refer to \cite{KR1}.
+We don't want to give an explicit definition of a scalloped stack, as it is a bit technical, but give an important example and some properties of scalloped stacks, for the definition and details we refer to \cite[\S 2]{KR1}.

 \begin{prop}[ {\cite[Cor 2.13, Thm.
 2.14]{KR1}}] $ $ \begin{enumerate} \item[(i)] Let $f\colon X'\rightarrow X$ be a morphism of qcqs algebraic stacks.
 If $X$ is scalloped and $f$ is representable, then $X'$ is scalloped. \item[(ii)] Let $X$ be a qcqs algebraic space over $S$ with $H$-action, where $H$ is a nice $S$-group scheme.
 Then $\quot{X/H}$ is scalloped. \end{enumerate} \end{prop}